-Plant growth factors control or influence plant characteristics as well as adaptation.
-In general, there are two factors affecting plant growth and development: genetic and environmental.
+Plant growth and development factors control or influence plant characteristics particularly crop productivity.
+In general, these factors are distinguished and placed under two main divisions: genetic and environmental.

-But the various characters that plants display are not necessarily exactly alike, even within the same species and clones.
+The various characters that plants display are not necessarily exactly alike, even within the same species, varieties and strains.
+The same applies to clones which are genotypically identical.
 This deviation is more pronounced with plants that are grown at different periods of time, or in different locations, or with different amounts of care.

 Another example is the Climatron at the Missouri Botanical Garden in St. Louis, Missouri, USA, with several climates under a 70-foot (21.3 m) glass dome, including tropical climate (Went and the Editors of Life, 1963).
 The tropical banana, which needs at least eight times as much water as that of tomato, has been grown in the desert (Belt, 2010).

 Gigantic trees are often seen naturally growing on open field.
 But trees of the same species growing under harsh conditions with scant water and nutrient supply tend to become stunted.
-This interaction of the plant growth factors has been realized many centuries ago and widely applied with awesome effect in the creation of bonsai trees (click to read how bonsai rules were applied in pruning trees).
+This interaction of the plant growth factors has been realized many centuries ago and widely applied with awesome effect in the creation of bonsai trees.

 Manipulated by human hands through continuous root and shoot pruning and by growing them in shallow pots, large, gnarled and aged trees in miniaturized form have been created which have lived for generations, even surpassing the longevity of naturally growing trees.